jpalanco/awersome-aspm/README.md

   *Use fuzzers to generate random inputs and detect unexpected behavior or security flaws.*

 - **Penetration Testing**
-  *Combine automated scans with manual testing (using tools like Metasploit) to evaluate security comprehensively.*
+  *Combine automated scans with manual testing (using tools like Metasploit) to comprehensively evaluate security.*
   [Learn More About Pen Testing](https://www.metasploit.com)

 ---